 1991 Simon Duplex 65′ TeleSqurt

 Simon Duplex 4 door enclosed cab has seating for 8 with 5 SCBA Seats with air conditioning powered by a Detroit Diesel 500HP and Allison automatic transmission.
 Top Mount Hale 1500 GPM Pump with 500 gallon water tank is equipped with 65′ TeleSqurt that has a pre-piped waterway with LED lights.
 The truck is equipped with an 8kW Onan Diesel Generator and breathing air to the aerial.
-This truck has just 23,000 miles and won’t last at just $35,000.00 Better Call Bob at 877-346-1373, He sells trucks fast!
+This truck has just 23,000 mile.
+Just reduced $20,000.00 Better Call Bob at 877-346-1373, He sells trucks fast!

 Allegheny Fire Equipment Co. was an American fire apparatus builder located in Huntington, West Virginia and Ona, West Virginia.
 The company was formed in 1958 and ceased operations in 1995.
 Most rigs were pumpers or tankers built on commercial chassis.